Your cart has expired remaining to complete your purchase

 How do musicians create swing using rhythm?
 Students explore the fundamentals of swing rhythm in “When the Saints Go Marching In” and “I Got Rhythm” and create their own rhythm section.

 How does form help musicians swing?
-Students establish an understanding of form and explore A-A-B-A form in “It Don’t Mean a Thing (If It Ain’t Got That Swing)” and 12-bar blues form in “Duke’s Place.”
+Students establish an understanding of form and explore A-A-B-A form in “It Don’t Mean a Thing (If It Ain’t Got That Swing),” rondo form in “Juba,” and 12-bar blues form in “Duke’s Place.”

 How do musicians use solo improvisation to swing?
-Students learn to improvise solos on “Duke’s Place.”
+Students learn to improvise solos on “Duke’s Place” and “Recorder Mae and the Giant Swing Machine.”

 In what ways do musicians communicate when they swing?
-Students explore musical dialogue in “It Don’t Mean a Thing (If It Ain’t Got That Swing)” and musical conversations within the ensemble in Bernstein’s “Riffs.”
+Students explore musical dialogue in “It Don’t Mean a Thing (If It Ain’t Got That Swing)” and musical conversations in Marsalis’s Swing Symphony, Clayton’s “Recorder Mae and the Giant Swing Machine,” and Price’s “Juba.”

 Professional Development Videos